DevSurya/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: The local constraint of the naked twins (only two allowed values in two boxes) is propagated to all the other boxes in the unit.
+A: The naked twins problem is as follows: If two boxes inside a unit both have the same two possible values, all the other boxes inside that unit cannot have these two values.

+This allows us to remove additional possible values from the problem and reduce the search space.

+This constraint is propagated on every puzzle reduce step to all the units, similar to the elimination and only choice constraint.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In this case, the additional constraint is introduced by adding a new unit, in which the values must be unique.
-This constraint is again propagated by using the elimination and other techniques to the other units.
+A: A diagonal sudoku introduces two new units to the puzzle: both diagonals.

+We can now use the same constraint propagation techniques on the diagonals as we did on the rows, columns and boxes.

+So on each puzzle reduce step, we will also run the elimination, only choice and naked twins steps on the diagonals.

 ### Install